Time and Attendance Timeclock Systems : Glossary

 27. Traditional Timeclock

 clock card.
 See Time Card.
-This type of timeclock requires regular maintenance and
+This type of timeclock requires regular maintenance and ink, paper or

 protocols are always limited by distance, physical surrounding and electrical interference.